Nambu-Goldstone modes in a lattice Nambu-Jona-Lasinio model with multi flavor symmetries: Hamiltonian of a Lattice SU(3) Nambu--Jona-Lasinio model

 for the sites $x, y \in \Lambda$ and $i, j = 1, 2, 3$.
 We write

 Let $\lambda^{(a)}$ be the $\mathrm{SU}(3)$ Gell-Mann matrices satisfying the commutation relations

 where $f_{abc}$ are the structure constants, each of which is totally anti-symmetric in the indices.
 See Appendix~\ref{sect.SU(3)} for details.
-Since we will deal with staggered fermions on the lattice $\Lambda$, the three types of the fermion operators $\psi_1, \psi_2, \psi_3$ can be interpreted as the three generations of the quarks.
-Each of the generations has two flavors in the case of the three spatial dimensions $\nu=3$ because of the staggered fermions \cite{KS,Susskind}.
+Since we will deal with staggered fermions on the lattice $\Lambda$, the three types of the fermion operators $\psi_1, \psi_2, \psi_3$ can be interpreted as the three generations of the quarks, e.g., when $\nu =3$, the set of the operators ($\psi_1, \psi_2, \psi_3$) yields the three generations ((u, d), (c, s), (t, b)) in the standard notation.
+Each of the generations has two fermions (called `tastes') in the case of the three spatial dimensions $\nu=3$ because of the staggered fermions \cite{KS,Susskind}.
+In this paper, the term `flavors' refers to these three (or two) generations, whereas our previous paper did not differentiate between `taste' and `flavor'.

 The Hamiltonian of the $\mathrm{SU}(3)$ Nambu--Jona-Lasinio model~\cite{Hatsuda} is defined by

 on the finite lattice $\Lambda$, where the staggered amplitudes of the hopping Hamiltonian are determined by